Bandog Traits, Personality and Behavior

 Do not purchase a puppy from a breeder who cannot provide you with written documentation that the parents were cleared of health problems that affect the breed.
 Having the dogs "vet checked" is not a substitute for genetic health testing.

-Embrace pet insurance plans offer full coverage for all breed-specific conditions (excluding those that are pre-existing) to which American Bandogges are susceptible.
+Embrace dog insurance plans offer full coverage for all breed-specific conditions (excluding those that are pre-existing) to which American Bandogges are susceptible.
 The best time to get pet insurance for your American Bandogge is when he's a healthy puppy.
-You can't predict what will happen in the future and pet insurance is the one thing you can't get when you need it the most.
+You can't predict what will happen in the future and pet insurance is the one thing you can't just go get when you need it the most.

 That’s how fast you can fetch your personalized quote.